yunfan/punyforth/README.md

 print: "Hello world!"
 ```

-Let's do some simple arithmetics.
+Now let's do some simple arithmetics.
 But first we change the prompt to the one that shows the content of the stack.

 ```forth
 stack-show